Fighting Aids and giving new hope

 (Photos: Patrick Rohr, Pia Zanetti)

-Of the almost 38 million people with HIV worldwide, more than 50% live in southern and eastern Africa.
+Of the more than 38 million people with HIV worldwide, more than 50% live in southern and eastern Africa.
 Zimbabwe is one of the poorest countries in the region, and 12 % of people aged 15-49 years are HIV positive.
-Half a million children have already been orphaned, and 22,000 people are still dying from Aids every year.
+Half a million children have already been orphaned, and 20,000 people are still dying from Aids every year.
 The need is great.
 We focus on women, children and young people, and on people who perform a key role in their communities such as teachers and nurses.

 Comprehensive treatment and support